static-var/vlr-gg/README.md

 - Team details

 #### Additional features
-- Users can sign up to get notified for their choice of matches a few minutes before it starts.
+- Users can opt in to get notified for their choice of matches a few minutes before it starts.
 - Widget to see scores and updates on your home screen.
 - App uses Material 3 theming.